-- 66. If an enterprise has a contract that is onerous, the present obligation under the contract should be recognised and measured as a provision. - 67.
-Many contracts (for example, some routine purchase orders) can be cancelled without paying compensation to the other party, and therefore there is no obligation.
+66 If an entity has a contract that is onerous, the present obligation under the contract shall be recognised and measured as a provision.

+- 67 Many contracts (for example, some routine purchase orders) can be cancelled without paying compensation to the other party, and therefore there is no obligation.
 Other contracts establish both rights and obligations for each of the contracting parties.
-Where events make such a contract onerous, the contract falls within the scope of this Statement and a liability exists which is recognised.
-Executory contracts that are not onerous fall outside the scope of this Statement.

-- 68. This Statement defines an onerous contract as a contract in which the unavoidable costs of meeting the obligations under the contract exceed the economic benefits expected to be received under it.
-The unavoidable costs under a contract reflect the least net cost of exiting from the contract, which is the lower of the cost of fulfilling it and any compensation or penalties arising from failure to fulfil it. - 69.
-Before a separate provision for an onerous contract is established, an enterprise recognises any impairment loss that has occurred on assets dedicated to that contract (see SSAP 31 "Impairment of assets").
+Where events make such a contract onerous, the contract falls within the scope of this Standard and a liability exists which is recognised.
+Executory contracts that are not onerous fall outside the scope of this Standard. - 68 This Standard defines an onerous contract as a contract in which the unavoidable costs of meeting the obligations under the contract exceed the economic benefits expected to be received under it.
+The unavoidable costs under a contract reflect the least net cost of exiting from the contract, which is the lower of the cost of fulfilling it and any compensation or penalties arising from failure to fulfil it. - 69 Before a separate provision for an onerous contract is established, an entity recognises any impairment loss that has occurred on assets dedicated to that contract (see HKAS 36).